 Beneficial Use Impairment (BUI) Assessment Reports prepared for the Lake Erie Lakewide Management Plan (LaMP) were used as background references and to better connect the AOCs to Lake Erie.
 All reference documents used or that may be useful to the RAPs in setting their own delisting targets, are listed in the write-up for each BUI, and are obtainable from Ohio EPA.
 A rationale is presented for each BUI, explaining how each proposed target was selected.
 Suggested milestones for tracking progress toward achieving the delisting target are also presented.
+Several BUIs include milestones that may qualify them for being designated as an area in recovery.
+This means that all remedial activities identified have been implemented and only monitoring is required to determine when the delisting targets have been achieved.
+It may take several years for the effects of remedial actions to be measured in environmental results.

 This document is intended to be used by Ohio RAP groups as a reference document to establish delisting targets and milestones specific to their AOC.
 For example: different RAPs may select different target sentinel species; habitat characteristics and needs in one AOC may be different in another AOC; fish consumption advisories in one AOC may be due to local sources while in another they reflect the same conditions present in Lake Erie.
 Each RAP may also have different milestones to measure their progress.
 It is the responsibility of each RAP, in collaboration with Ohio EPA, to adopt delisting targets and milestones that reflect the needs of their AOC and meet the minimum State delisting targets.
+Each RAP may also adopt this document as their targets.
+When RAP is used in this document, it is typically referring to the local RAP committee/group.